MSc Dip Couns MBACP (Accredited) QTS

 Areas of interests include Adverse Childhood Experiences, Minority Stress (caused by any type of discrimination) and helping both people living with ongoing physical or mental illness and/or those supporting them.

-As part of my Professional Registration I am required to undertake at least 30 hours per year of Continuing Professional Development (CPD), to keep my knowledge and skills up to date however, my passion for my work means that I always far exceed this requirement.
-A selection of CPD workshops and training completed by me includes the following:
+As part of my Professional Registration, I am required to undertake at least 30 hours per year of Continuing Professional Development (CPD), to keep my knowledge and skills up to date however, my passion for my work means that I always far exceed this requirement.